 1. Quicken WillMaker & Trust 2021: Best online will maker overall

-Quicken WillMaker & Trust 2021 from Nolo is the very latest version of this hugely popular software, retailing at $99.99.
+Quicken WillMaker & Trust 2021 from Nolo is a hugely popular software, retailing at $99.99.
 For this, users get a comprehensive program that can help create legal paperwork for a wide range of situations.
 Users receive straightforward yet effective guidance as they are directed towards the estate planning documents that suit their circumstances, including wills.

 The program also allows for multiple wills to be made for all family members, while additional roles like guardians and executors can be assigned and listed.
 However, Quicken WillMaker & Trust 2021 also allows for legal paperwork to be prepared that will be of use while the user is still alive, including living trusts, a durable financial power of attorney and healthcare directives.
 End-of-life documents such as plans for funerals and letters to family members or survivors to explain decisions, are also included in the package.

 The program is accessible and intuitive, and should see most users with regular living situations able to produce legal documents at home without any extra research or the need to pay for the services of an attorney.
 The price point might seem a little higher compared to some online will makers, but you're receiving a product that it is hard to fault, and one that is certainly cheaper than employing a legal professional.